lucyllewy/lucyllewy.com/content/posts/android-vs-iphone/index.en.md

 I'm confused
 ------------

-THM thinks this post has kind of lost it's track, but it is this reason, the openness, the community, that will allow Android to ultimately beat the iPhone and iPad.
+Dani thinks this post has kind of lost it's track, but it is this reason, the openness, the community, that will allow Android to ultimately beat the iPhone and iPad.
 Android phones are just the start, and we will begin to see the Operating System appearing on many more devices in the future.

-THM recently read [this post](https://web.archive.org/web/20160320182829/http://blog.louisgray.com/2010/07/why-i-turned-in-my-iphone-and-went.html) which says the same: the diversity of android devices is what will win out.
+Dani recently read [this post](https://web.archive.org/web/20160320182829/http://blog.louisgray.com/2010/07/why-i-turned-in-my-iphone-and-went.html) which says the same: the diversity of android devices is what will win out.
 Whereas with the iPhone it's a one-size fits all approach that the user has to enter into choosing either this year's model vs. last year's model or nothing; with Android if you don't like a particular device you are free to choose a completely different one with different features even from a different manufacturer.
 There is even an effort underway to bring Android onto the PC with the [Android-x86 Project](https://www.android-x86.org/).

-So THM changed his mind and now prefers Android then?
+So Dani changed his mind and now prefers Android then?
 -----------------------------------------------------

-Well, yes and no. He adores the openness of the platform and the future promise of the Google App Store along with third-party stores which are available which aren't shunned like those for the iPhone are.
-The main problem THM has with Apple is that they consistently seem to be denying any form of choice (as evidenced by the blocking of Adobe's Flash platform from the iPhone).
-However, THM also notes the current inconsistencies between the size of the Apple AppStore vs the Android Store(s – Google and otherwise).
-Apple has also partially addressed the problem of multi-tasking, which THM acknowledges but thinks doesn't go far enough when comparing with the Android system.
-At present there is not much, according to THM, to choose between the two systems with each having merits, but Android is fast eroding iOS's perceived superiority while cementing it's own superior features.
+Well, yes and no. They adore the openness of the platform and the future promise of the Google App Store along with third-party stores which are available which aren't shunned like those for the iPhone are.
+The main problem Dani has with Apple is that they consistently seem to be denying any form of choice (as evidenced by the blocking of Adobe's Flash platform from the iPhone).
+However, Dani also notes the current inconsistencies between the size of the Apple AppStore vs the Android Store(s – Google and otherwise).
+Apple has also partially addressed the problem of multi-tasking, which Dani acknowledges but thinks doesn't go far enough when comparing with the Android system.
+At present there is not much, according to Dani, to choose between the two systems with each having merits, but Android is fast eroding iOS's perceived superiority while cementing it's own superior features.

-For the future he thinks that Android is the one to bet upon especially as market share continues to increase, along with the range and form factor of devices running the system.
+For the future they think that Android is the one to bet upon especially as market share continues to increase, along with the range and form factor of devices running the system.
 With so many companies jumping aboard the Android boat the speed and types of progress will only improve, especially when compared with that of the iOS devices which can only go as fast as a single company can manage.
 So for now, iPhone may be the choice, but for the future go with Android.

-What THM Uses
+What Dani Uses
 -------------

-Currently, he uses both.
-This is complicated, but having two numbers means that he has to continually swap between his iPhone, which has all his music on and, his Android HTC Magic which connects him with his life in the cloud.
-These are the two areas he struggles with: music is without doubt done better on the iPhone, but connecting with Google's cloud is fairly obviously better on the Google initiated system of Android.
+Currently, they uses both.
+This is complicated, but having two numbers means that they has to continually swap between his iPhone, which has all his music on and, his Android HTC Magic which connects him with his life in the cloud.
+These are the two areas they struggles with: music is without doubt done better on the iPhone, but connecting with Google's cloud is fairly obviously better on the Google initiated system of Android.

 And going forward in the future?
 --------------------------------

-THM wants to get a fully hardware accelerated version of Android running on both his desktop and laptop, complete with productivity applications such as a developer's editor with syntax highlighting and a full-on office suite, even if it's just for the "Geek Cred" of doing so.
+Dani wants to get a fully hardware accelerated version of Android running on both his desktop and laptop, complete with productivity applications such as a developer's editor with syntax highlighting and a full-on office suite, even if it's just for the "Geek Cred" of doing so.